kierenbeckett/astroconsole/README.md

 Note that there are at least a couple of ports that need to be exposed:

-* The main web UI port, default 8080.
+* The web UI port, default 8080.
-* The backend websocket port, default 7626.
+* The web->INDI proxy port, default 7626.
 * If you have a local finderscope URL, the IP/port for that.
 * You do not need to expose the INDI port.